erumd/MySQL/README.md

 1. After cloning repo to your device in terminal run "npm install"
 2. Open up SQL Workbench and run the bd files schema.sql and seed.sql.
-3. In .env.EXAMPLE file set up your connection (database, username, password).
+3. In .env file set up your connection (database, username, password).
 4. Open terminal and locate the folder
 5. In terminal command line run "node index.js" to start application